Humbert of Silva Candida: Biography

+Humbert was warmly received by the Emperor Constantine IX, but was spurned by the Patriarch, because Pope Leo had died on April 19th of that same year, and his death had deprived his representative of any authority: therefore, Michael I refused to meet with papal envoys in their official capacity and left them waiting with no further audience for months.
+During that time, from April to July 1054, Cardinal Humbert and his colleagues continued with their activities in Constantinople, taking part in informal religious discussions on various issues, something that was seen as inappropriate by Patriarch Michael I: despite the fact that their legatine authority officially ceased after the pope's death, Cardinal Humbert and his colleagues decided to engage in open dispute with the Patriarch.
+Finally, on 16 July 1054, during the celebration of the Divine Liturgy, Humbert placed a charter of excomunication (lat. charta excommunicationis) against the Patriarch on the high altar of the Cathedral of Hagia Sophia, which some historians have suggested to be invalid because of Leo's death.
+This event officially crystallized the gradual estrangement of Eastern and Western Christianity that had taken place over the centuries, and is traditionally used to date the beginning of the Great Schism.
+Soon after that, the patriarch decided to react.
+On 20 July 1054, a synod of 21 metropolitans and bishops was held in Constantinople, presided over by Michael I. The council decided to excommunicate Cardinal Humbert and his colleagues.
+Only the three men were anathematised, and a general reference was made to all who support them - there was no explicit excommunication of the entire Western Christianity, or of the Church of Rome.
+On Sunday 24 July, the conciliar anathema was officially proclaimed in the Hagia Sophia Church.

 In his later years, Humbert was appointed librarian of the Roman Curia by Pope Stephen IX, his former legatine companion, and he wrote the reform treatise Libri tres adversus Simoniacos ("Three Books Against the Simoniacs") (1057), which criticized those who bought or sold ecclesiastical offices (simony), including kings, for whom it had been common practice.
 Humbert's argument that simoniacal ordinations and sacraments were invalid was refuted by Peter Damian.
 Humbert is also credited as the mastermind behind the 1059 Election Decree, which decreed that popes would henceforth be elected by the College of Cardinals.

 He traveled extensively throughout Italy in the later years of his life, in part due to the election of Antipope Benedict X in 1058.
 He did, however, attend the Lateran Synod in April 1059.
 Humbert died in Rome on 5 May 1061, and was buried in the Lateran Basilica.